IPWright83/eslint-plugin-async-protect/README.md

 # `eslint-plugin-async-protect`
 Async functions are great, especially when combined with the `await` keyword.
 That being said it isn't always obvious whether a function is asynchronous or not.
 It is also relatively easy to forget to stick an `await` on a function.
 These can cause dome difficult to locate bugs and can waste significant time.

 This plugin tries to prevent some of these problems.
+The other major benefit is because this encourages a naming convention, these rules can apply across different files.

 This ESLint plugin enforces the following:

  - functions defined with the `async` keyword should have an `Async` suffix on the name
  - calls to functions with an `Async` suffix on the name should be called with `await`

 ## Installation
 Assuming that you already have ESLint installed, simply run: